shawnbrown/datatest/docs/intro.rst

 Understanding Failure Messages
 ==============================

-When a data assertion fails, a :class:`DataAssertionError <datatest.DataAssertionError>` is raised that contains a list of differences detected in the :meth:`subjectData
+When a data assertion fails, a :class:`DataAssertionError
+<datatest.DataAssertionError>` is raised that contains a list of differences
-<datatest.DataTestCase.subjectData>` (the data under test).

-To demonstrate this, we will use the same tests from basic example but use a CSV file that contains a number of data errors---these errors will trigger test failures.
+detected in the subjectData (the data under test).
+To demonstrate this, we will use the same tests shown in the previous example but we'll check a CSV file that contains a number of data errors---these errors will trigger test failures.

 Download and run :download:`failure_message_example.zip
 <_static/failure_message_example.zip>` to see for yourself.

+..
+    NOTE: The "Understanding Failure Messages" code is the same as the "Basic Example" code except that the *required* argument is passed positionally---not as a keyword argument.
+Passing arguments by keyword can create verbose code and since it's optional, we want to acclimate readers of datatest code with how tests are commonly written.

 1. Check column names (against a set of values):
-    To check the columns, we call
+    To check the columns, we call :meth:`assertDataColumns(...)
-    :meth:`self.assertDataColumns({'user_id', 'active'})
     <datatest.DataTestCase.assertDataColumns>`.
-But unlike the basic
-    example, we detect a number of differences:
+But we detect a number of
+    differences in this new file:

     .. code-block:: none
         :emphasize-lines: 3,6-9